 In reality, you might find yourself needing both.
 There are plenty of options out there for getting the two to 'talk to each other'.
 This kind of setup will give you client-side access to the settings and code for the Pi.
 It will also let you have the Arduino toil away on its own gathering sensor data and reacting to it accordingly.

-They can both be connected through a variety of options like USB, local networks or through IO ports on the Arduino into the Pi.
+They can both be connected through a variety of options like USB, local networks, or through IO ports on the Arduino into the Pi.
 The choice is yours.

 At the end of the day, the differences between Raspberry Pi and Arduino are subtle but important.
-You can liken Arduino to your spinal cord making local, small-scale decision with the Pi more akin to your brain.
+You can liken Arduino to your spinal cord making a local, small-scale decisions with the Pi more akin to your brain.
 You might well find you'll want to take advantage of both of these great little pieces of kit for your project.
 Good luck!